 14 Dec 16 Simple Mindfulness Exercises To Connect With Your Inner Self

-Show yourself some self-love by connecting with yourself through these 16 mindfulness facts and techniques that are sure to make you feel relaxed and help to understand your mind a whole lot better!
+Show yourself some self-love by connecting with yourself through these 16 mindfulness techniques that are sure to make you feel relaxed and help understand your mind a whole lot better!

 Mindful Hand Awareness Exercise